 - 1/4 cup dry white wine (can sub broth)

 - Pinch ground nutmeg (optional)

-- Grease a 9×13 inch or 3qt baking dish with cooking spray and set aside.
+- Grease a 9x13 inch or 3qt baking dish with cooking spray and set aside.
 Place cashews in a small bowl and cover with hot water.
-Set aside to soak for 30 minutes or overnight.
-(If you have a nutribullet or high speed blender, 10 minutes of soaking is fine.)
+Set aside to soak for 30 minutes.
+(If you have a Nutribullet or high speed blender, 10 minutes is fine.)

 - Bring a large pot with two inches of water to a boil.
 Once boiling, add green beans.
 Bring back to a boil (this may take a while) and cook over medium heat for about 5 minutes, or until tender.
 Drain and run cold water over green beans to stop cooking.
 Set aside.

-- In a large skillet, heat olive oil over medium heat.
-Once hot, add diced onion and cook for f5 minutes.
-Add garlic and mushrooms and for another 10 minutes, stirring often.
-Add nutmeg, soy sauce, white wine, 1 1/2 tsp salt, and pepper.
-(It will taste salty, that's ok!).
+- In a large skillet, heat oil over medium heat.
+Once hot, add diced onion and cook for 5 minutes.
+Add garlic and mushrooms and cook for another 10 minutes, stirring often.
+Add soy sauce, white wine, nutmeg, 1 1/2 tsp salt, and pepper.
+(It will taste salty but will be diluted by beans, so that's ok!).
 Simmer for 5 minutes.

-- Blend soaked cashews with water in a blender or food processor (I used my nutribullet) until completely smooth and creamy.
-Add cashew cream and 1/4 of the baked onions to vegetable mixture along with cooked green beans, stirring to combine.
+- Drain cashews.
+Place in blender with 1/2 cup water and blend until completely smooth and creamy.
+Add cashew cream and a fourth of the baked onions to mushroom mixture along with cooked green beans, stirring to combine.